eyalk11/compare-my-stocks/README.md

 * Completely free and open source.

 ## Planned
+* Adjusted performance based on cash transactions / currency adjusted performace.
-* Introducing advanced features like P/E and price to sells .
+* Introducing advanced features like P/E and price to sells, with all possible comparisions.
 * Find corelations between sectors
 * Interacts with IB to get transaction
 * Exporting dataframes to jupyter (should be easy)